laravel/react-starter-kit/README.md

 ### Pages

 Most of your application pages will live in this folder.
-Here you will find the Page templates for Login, Register, Dashboard, etc. These pages are rendered via Inertia.
+Here you will find the Page templates for Log in, Register, Dashboard, etc. These pages are rendered via Inertia.
 Here's an example, located inside of `routes/web.php`, of how the dashboard page is rendered:

 ```php
 Route::get('/dashboard', function () {